nrathbone-turing/hero-tournament-manager/README.md

 **Notes:**
 - Current MVP: full CRUD for events, entrants, matches + auth + protected routes
 - Deployment target TBD
+- Legacy files:
+  - `backend/server.js` - early experiment for running a Node/Express-style server (not used in final Flask backend)
+  - `backend/tests/api.test.js` - placeholder Node test (safe to ignore)
+  - `backend/scripts/seed.js` - early attempt at seeding via Node.js.
+Superseded by the Python
+  - `seed_db.py` - script for consistency with the Flask backend

 **License:** MIT — feel free to use or remix!